 Now let’s dig into this topic in a little more detail, including a quick recap on how Quality Score works.

-This makes Quality Score really important to your AdWords performance.
+This makes Quality Score really important to your Google Ads performance.

 Also important to your performance—from a conversion and ROI standpoint—is intent.